colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-41-35-128013-c17---the-complete-guide-by-nicolai-m-josuttis.md

 ![C++17](https://example.com/c++17-book-cover.jpg)

 If you are a C++ developer, you would be thrilled to know that C++17 brings several new features and improvements to the language.
-To fully grasp these changes and take advantage of them in your code, "C++17 - The Complete Guide" by Nicolai M. Josuttis is an essential resource.
+To fully grasp these changes and take advantage of them in your code, "C++17 - The Complete Guide by Nicolai M. Josuttis is an essential resource.

 ## Overview